haskell-servant/haskell-servant.github.io/tutorial/server.md

 serveDirectory :: FilePath -> Server Raw
 ```

 `serveDirectory`'s argument must be a path to a valid directory.
-You can see a
+You can see an
 example below, runnable with `dist/build/tutorial/tutorial 6`
 (you **must** run it from within the *servant-examples/* directory!), which is
 a webserver that serves the various bits of code covered in this